Physics (PHYS)

 Course usage information

 PHYS 352.
-Foundations of Physics II.
-4 Credits.
+Thermal Physics and Statistical Mechanics I. 4 Credits.

 Thermodynamic systems; first and second laws; kinetic theory of gases; entropy.
 Sequence.